Q. Describe the most common types of jobs you do for your clients.

 A. One client brought in an iPad that was not only cracked but the case was very badly tweaked.
 It didn't seem possible that anyone would be able to save the case, and due to the precision with which iPads are designed it seemed likely the entire aluminum housing would need to be replaced in order to install a new glass touch screen.
 But with a lot of patience, I was able to reshape that case with hand tools, and get the digitizer to fit.
 Both the customer and I were surprised at the end result.

 Q. Do you do any sort of continuing education to stay up on the latest developments in your field?

 A. Every time I discover something that I do not know I begin doing research and self educating with hands on and any information I can find.
+This is a rapid paced industry so technical school is impossible.
+Literature would be outdated before it was finished being published.
 Every time Apple releases a new generation of touchscreen device, I am among the first to take one apart and learn it's assembly.
 There is also a whole new line of parts to find vendors for with each successive generation, so yes, continuing education is annual.

 Q. What are the latest developments in your field?
 Are there any exciting things coming in the next few years or decade that will change your line of business?

-A. Latest developments are the announcement of iOS7, which is available in beta release for developers.
-(I have it) There should be a full suite of new generation devices coming out in September.
+A. Latest developments are the announcement of iOS 8.
+There should be a full suite of new generation devices coming out in September.
 I'm guessing iPhone, iPad and iPad mini, but not an iPod Touch, unless it's to release a 128 GB iPod Touch.
 Apple now does some repairs in store, but having to have an appointment and hanging around their store like you are at the doctor's office is a huge inconvenience.
 Our clients will still be able to get same day service with no appointment on iPhones, which is something Apple can't offer.